torquebox/torquebox.org/news/2011-08-23-stomp-chat-demo-part2.md

 2. [Part 2]: Sending and receiving messages
 3. [Part 3]: Originating messages from other components

-In this part, we will describe how our previous-connected client actually sends and receives messages, and how they move around the system.
+In this part, we will describe how our previously-connected client actually sends and receives messages, and how they move around the system.

 In the first part, we showed how the Javascript client connects and sets up some